BrandonJenkins14/docs-site/docs/contribute/contributing-to-doc.md

 # Contributing to Zowe Documentation <!-- omit in toc -->

 * Overview, contact on slack
    * Anyone can open an issue about documentation, or contribute a change with a pull request (PR) to the zowe/docs-site GitHub repository.
+   * The Zowe documentation is written in Markdown markup language. [**Learn the basic syntax**][84fff357].
    * You need to be familiar with git and GitHub to contribute to the Zowe community.
 To learn about git and GitHub...
-   *  To get involved with documentation:
    * Sign the CNCF Contributor License Agreement.
 The Contributor License Agreement defines the terms under which you contribute Zowe documentation.
       * Contributions to Zowe documentation are reviewed before being committed to the repository.
 Committing chnges to the Zowe repository requires additional access rights.
 See https://github.com/zowe/community/blob/master/COMMITTERS.md.
       * <!--I think the DCO signoff on commits is all they need to do to contribute.
 There's also a concept of becoming a Zowe "Committer" which gives you more access rights.
 There is a community voting process for that.
 A bit more info here https://github.com/zowe/community/blob/master/COMMITTERS.md  --?
    * Fork the repository, unless you are a Zowe Committer. (double check with someone if forking is always required)
    * Familiarize yourself with the documentation repository and the website's static site generator.
    * DCO signoff on commits
    * Understand the basic processes for opening a pull request and reviewing changes.
    * Some tasks require more trust and more access in the Zowe organization.
 See Participating in Zowe Docs for more details about roles and permissions.

 *  Site organization/important files/how releases work
 *  Basic tools/setup for those that aren’t familiar although these are.